AndiRidhoMB/feed-formulation-app/README.md

 Run the app:
 python main.py

-Step-by-step flow:
+Step-by-step:
-✅ View a list of available ingredients (from ingredients.csv)
+✅ View a list of available ingredients from ingredients.csv

-🧠 Select ingredients by entering their numbers (e.g., 2, 5, 7)
+📋 Select ingredients by entering their numbers (e.g., 2,5,7)

 🧪 Enter nutrient requirements: